-Celery juice is the liquid extracted from raw celery stalks and consuming a daily glass of this bright green drink has become a very popular worldwide trend, especially in the latter half of 2018.
+Celery juice is the liquid extracted from raw celery stalks and consuming a daily glass of this bright green drink has become a very popular worldwide trend, particularly starting in the latter half of 2018.

 The concept of juicing one particular vegetable variety at a time is occasionally referred to as "mono juicing."
 Instead of juicing several different types of fruits or vegetables together, like when making the typical green juice, mono juices specifically help to concentrate a fruit or vegetable’s health-enhancing constituents.

-Celery juicing over the years has been highly promoted by "Medical Medium" Anthony Williams, who is largely viewed as the originator of the recent "global celery juice movement."
+Celery juicing over the years has been highly promoted by New York Times best-selling author and "Medical Medium" Anthony William, who is largely viewed as the originator of the recent "global celery juice movement."

 While many people are reporting to feel the healing qualities of celery juice consumption, to date there has not been much research to back up its therapeutic influence.
 We can only therefore look at the studies on celery (Apium graveolens) as a vegetable species.

-On this page, we will briefly review one of the main non-scientific components in celery, as presented by Medical Medium, in addition to some of the logical benefits of celery stalks that can be especially enhanced when juiced.
+On this page, we will briefly review some of the main non-scientific components in celery juice, as presented by Medical Medium, in addition to some of the logical benefits of celery stalks that can be especially enhanced when juiced.

 In Chinese medicine, the vegetable celery (called Qin Cai) helps to "cool" the liver and is thought to be purifying to the blood.
 With its diuretic properties and balance of the mineral's sodium/potassium, it can also be useful for fluid regulation.